-Planned input Actual input CA 389,61 1 726,939 PA 390,307 7 729,610 STAFF 1.5 AD, , 0.25 CA 2.5 AD, 0.25 AST, 0.2 5 CA Performance In ndicator s (PI) SafeSeaNet system data exchange in support of the Reporting Formalities Directive (2010/65/EU) The information exchange requirements of the Reporting Formalities Directive are integrated in the SafeSeaNet services, and therefore covered by the SafeSeaNet indicators. ntegrated in the Outputs 2022 Achievements assisting in the Reporting Interf specifications o graphical user i 1.
-Assist the Commission in the implementation of the EMSWe Regulation (EU) 2019/1239, including assisting in the development and validation of the different parts of the EMSWe architecture, e.g. Reporting Interface Module, Maritime National Single Windows, and in the maintenance of the specifications of e.g. EMSWe data set, reporting interface module, common functionalities of the graphical user interfaces, templates of harmonised digital spreadsheets, and common ship, location and hazmat databases. ~ 2.
-Assist Member States in the implementation of the EMSWe Regulation, including organisation of workshops and provision of technical assistance on the request of the Member States. ~ 3.
-Work on measures which will facilitate the overall effectiveness and efficiency for ships in relation to reporting obligations, including the contribution to the maintenance and expansion of the IMO compendium on facilitation and electronic business. ~ 4.
-Deliver SafeSeaNet services to exchange information between National Single Windows as required by Directive 2010/65/EU and make such information is available to relevant authorities, provide data analysis services. ~
+Planned input Actual input CA 38 9,611 726,939 PA 39 0,307 729,610 STAFF 1.
+5 AD, 0.25 CA 2.5 AD, 0.25 AST, 0.2 5 CA Performance In ndic ators (PI) SafeSeaNet system data exchange in support of the Reporting Formalities Directive ntegrated in the (2010/65/EU) Outputs 2022 Achievements Achievements assisting in the Reporting Interl specifications o graphical user i Assist the Commission in the implementation of the EMSWe Regulation (EU) 2019/1239, including assisting in the development and validation of the different parts of the EMSWe architecture, e.g. Reporting Interface Module, Maritime National Single Windows, and in the maintenance of the specifications of e.g. EMSWe data set, reporting interface module, common functionalities of the graphical user interfaces, templates of harmonised digital spreadsheets, and common ship, location and hazmat databases. ~ 2.
+Assist Member States in the implementation of the EMSWe Regulation, including organisation of workshops and provision of technical assistance on the request of the Member States. $\checkmark$ 3.
+Work on measures which will facilitate the overall effectiveness and efficiency for ships in relation to reporting obligations, including the contribution to the maintenance and expansion of the IMO compendium on facilitation and electronic business. $\checkmark$ Deliver SafeSeaNet services to exchange information between National Single Windows as required by Directive 2010/65/EU and make such information is available to relevant authorities, provide data analysis services. ~